 \end{itemize} \end{lemma}

 Lemma \ref{lem:decomp} (i) shows that in the presence of firm heterogeneity, Lee's partial identification approach establishes bounds for a total effect.
-This total effect combines the sample selection version of the NDE and the NIE (e.g., conditional on $D_0>0$ and $D_1>0$), with each possessing distinct interpretations.
+This total effect combines the sample selection version of the NDE and the NIE (i.e., conditional on $D_0>0$ and $D_1>0$), with each possessing distinct interpretations.
 Importantly, as discussed above, the NDE and NIE do not hold the mediator (firm) $D$ fixed.
 The NDE is an average of causal effects of job training at each firm weighted by fraction of workers choosing that firm under job training.
-The NIE is an average of causal effects of firm on wages (in the no job training counterfactual scenario) weighted by the share of response types choosing those firms.
+The NIE is an average of causal effects of firm on wages (in the no-job training counterfactual scenario) weighted by the share of response types choosing those firms.
 Thus, without additional assumptions, this approach does not allow one to separately identify the CDEs (the within-firm wage effects) from the labor supply effects or sorting effects that transit through $D$.
-Lemma \ref{lem:decomp} (ii) shows that when there are no mediation effects (or no heterogeneity in wages across firms), i.e., $Y_{z,d}=Y_{z\bullet}$ as assumed in \cite{lee_training_2009} and illustrated in Figure \ref{fig:DAGnomed},
+Lemma \ref{lem:decomp} (ii) shows that when there are no mediation effects (or no heterogeneity in wages between firms), i.e., $Y_{z,d}=Y_{z\bullet}$ as assumed in \cite{lee_training_2009} and illustrated in Figure \ref{fig:DAGnomed},

-the NIE vanishes while the NDE reduces to the CDE which is the target parameter in Lee's framework.\footnote{Notice that Figures \ref{fig:DAGnomed} and \ref{fig:DAGnomed2} are drawn for the subpopulation of always observed, i.e. $\{\omega: D_0(\omega)>0, D_1(\omega)>0\}$.} Finally, Lemma \ref{lem:decomp} (iii) reveals that in the absence of a direct effect of job training on earnings (i.e., $Y_{z,d}=Y_{\bullet d}$) as depicted in Figure \ref{fig:DAGnomed2}, Lee bounds capture the effect of job training on earnings coming exclusively from the sorting of individuals into different firms.
+the NIE vanishes while the NDE reduces to the CDE which is the target parameter in Lee's framework.\footnote{Notice that Figures \ref{fig:DAGnomed} and \ref{fig:DAGnomed2} are drawn for the subpopulation of always observed, i.e. $\{\omega: D_0(\omega)>0, D_1(\omega)>0\}$.} Finally, Lemma \ref{lem:decomp} (iii) reveals that in the absence of a direct effect of job training on wages (i.e., $Y_{z,d}=Y_{\bullet d}$) as depicted in Figure \ref{fig:DAGnomed2}, Lee bounds capture the effect of job training on wages coming exclusively from the sorting of individuals into different firms.

-This shows that in general, interpreting Lee bounds as being informative about the human capital effect of job training is problematic unless there is clear empirical evidence of the absence of mediation effects.
+This shows that, in general, interpreting Lee bounds as informative about the direct wage effect of job training is problematic, unless there is clear empirical evidence of the absence of mediation effects.
 Unfortunately, Lee's approach does not provide a means to assess this.
 Given these challenges, the next section introduces an alternative partial identification approach that is designed to overcome these limitations and aims to partially identify the true causal impact of job training on wage rates.